 Two notes: Women, especially widows will be called upon to urge their sons to martyrdom again and again in Jewish literature because of a promise made to mothers that they will get their sons back in Resurrection…Jesus will also do it, as we will see.
 (The origin of the term “Jewish Mother,” perhaps?)
-And, “Miriam” as she will be later named by rabbis, was said to have told the last and youngest son something like this…When he got to Heaven he was to find Abraham and tell him: you had to sacrifice only one son…I sacrificed seven…and there was no reprieve.
+And “Miriam” as she will be later named by rabbis, was said to have told her last and youngest son something like this…When he got to Heaven, he was to find Abraham and tell him: you had to sacrifice only one son…I sacrificed seven…and there was no reprieve.

 [i] Both political groups that came out of this war, the Pharisees and the Sadducees’ names also reflect the “separated” and “pure” ethos of the times.

 [ii] The book was set in an earlier time in a war with Nebuchadnezzar not Epiphanes, so it could be safely written as a prophecy about the war in the writer’s own time; a common practice in antiquity.